Send your scripts, postmarked on or before March 2, 2015 to:

 •There are no restrictions on length, style, or subject, but collaborations of more than three writers will NOT be accepted.

 •Screenplays and musicals are not eligible, nor are adaptations.

 •Scripts should be typed and stapled, and pages must be numbered.

 •Scripts must have a cover page with: title of play, playwright’s name, home address (with apartment # and zip code), phone number, school, grade, and date of birth.
-Click here for a title page template we encourage you to use.
+Click here for the optional cover page template we encourage you to use.

 •Submit a copy of your play and keep the original.